Helmi Wafiy Ammar Naim: International career

+Youth

 Suhaimi's first involvement with the national team setup was at the 2013 AFF U-19 Youth Championship held in Indonesia, where Brunei spearheaded by 15-year-old Prince Faiq Bolkiah conceded 30 goals in 5 matches to finish rock bottom of their group.
 The following year, he was ever-present for Brunei under-21 for their unsuccessful defence of the Hassanal Bolkiah Trophy that Brunei had won in 2012.

 Suhaimi played for the under-23s at the 2016 AFC U-23 Championship qualification in March where they lost all three games.
 Furthermore, two months later, he competed in the 28th SEA Games in Singapore where he managed to play in all 5 matches that Brunei were involved in.
-He was called up for the 2018 AFC U-23 Championship qualification matches held in Myanmar on July 2017 and played twice, followed by the 2017 SEA Games held in Malaysia where he made three appearances.
+He was called up for the 2018 AFC U-23 Championship qualification matches held in Myanmar in July 2017 and played twice, followed by the 2017 SEA Games held in Malaysia where he made three appearances.

+Senior

 Suhaimi made his international debut for Brunei on 3 November 2015 in a friendly against Cambodia, which they lost 1–6.

 Suhaimi accepted a callup by the national team for the 2022 World Cup qualification matches against Mongolia in June 2019.
 He was able to start both games due to the absence of Abdul Mu'iz Sisa who had been the regular left-back for Adrian Pennock's DPMM side.
-A 2-1 win for the national team at the Hassanal Bolkiah National Stadium was not enough for the Wasps to qualify to the next round of the double qualification process for the 2022 World Cup and the 2023 Asian Cup, as the round finished 2-3 on aggregate to Mongolia.
+A 2–1 win for the national team at the Hassanal Bolkiah National Stadium was not enough for the Wasps to qualify to the next round of the double qualification process for the 2022 World Cup and the 2023 Asian Cup, as the round finished 2–3 on aggregate to Mongolia.